-- 3.11 The overall change between 2021/22 and 2022/23 is an estimated increase of £443k.
-This is due mainly to the application of the CPI plus 1% increase to rents as confirmed in the Rent Standard 2020. - 3.12 The Medium-Term Financial Plan (MTFP) includes an increase of 4.1% for rental income in 2022/23 in line with Government guidance of CPI as at September 2021 of 3.1% plus 1%. - 3.13 The initial forecast in the MTFP reported in November included an increase in 2022/23 of 2.25%. - 3.14 The General reserve balance has been impacted by the loss of Careline income from 2023/24 which has resulted in nearly £1.2m deduction to the reserve.
-Although the loss of income is under review, at this stage the increased rental income included in the MTFP has covered the impact. - 3.15 In addition to the rental increase, a provision of 0.5% for losses in income due to voids has been included in the MTFP.
+- 3.26 The HRA still remains above the statutory minimum level but comes close in 2026/27 to the minimum balance and leaves little room for any one-off issues that may occur.
+The loss in income to the HRA would be approximately £2.0m over the life of the plan. - 3.27 The General reserve balance has been impacted by the loss of Careline income from 2023/24 which has resulted in nearly £1.2m deduction to the reserve.
+Although the loss of income is under review, at this stage the increased rental income included in the MTFP has covered the impact. - 3.28 In addition to the rental increase, a provision of 0.5% for losses in income due to voids has been included in the MTFP.
 Void losses have been significant in 2021/22 after a 0.15% increase in the budget for 2021/22.
-Work is underway to control the losses, but it is prudent to account for the potential risk over the Plan. - 3.16 Right to Buy (RTB) losses forecasted have remained in line with the budget round in 2021/22 with 20 in 2022/23 reducing to 18 from 2023/24.
+Work is underway to control the losses, but it is prudent to account for the potential risk over the Plan. - 3.29 Right to Buy (RTB) losses forecasted have remained in line with the budget round in 2021/22 with 20 in 2022/23 reducing to 18 from 2023/24. - 3.30 It is likely that this assumption is too low, but the forecast does not currently take into account any future properties purchased or built by the Council over the Plan beyond 2021/22.
+A programme of new build homes and acquisitions is, however, currently under discussion with the Council House Development Group with a view to updating Members once all options have been considered.
+This forecast of income losses is a worst-case scenario but will be kept under review. - 3.31 Rental income for HRA garages has been proposed in the fees and charges to increase at the same level as Dwellings, CPI plus 1%.